-The Data Controller is Fortune 5 Investments, with its registered office located in office 2801, Boulevard Plaza Tower 1, Downtown, Dubai, UAE.
+The Data Controller is Fortune 5 Real Estate Broker LLC, with its registered office located in office 2801, Boulevard Plaza Tower 1, Downtown, Dubai, UAE.

-Fortune 5 Investments is registered in the UAE.
+Fortune 5 Real Estate Broker LLC is registered in the UAE.

 Our primary goal in collecting personal data from you is to give you an enjoyable customized experience whilst allowing us to provide services and features that most likely meet your needs.